BrockCruess/Iagon/CLI Discord Command Bot/README.md

 ![image](https://github.com/BrockCruess/Iagon/assets/54557110/d139547e-d7f9-4d3b-859f-f67f901f6c08)

-- Name it "Iagon Bot", check the box and click "Create":
+- Name it "Iagon Bot", or if you run multiple nodes add a unique identifier to the name.
+This name will be the bot's username and I don't think it can be changed later even if you rename the application later.
+Check the box and click "Create":

 ![image](https://github.com/BrockCruess/Iagon/assets/54557110/fbcbd4cb-f324-4027-b393-499774eb55c4)